-The Lajes Summit, in December 1971, on Terceira Island, was the center of the world.
+The Lajes summit in December 1971 on the island of Terceira was the center of the world.

-It was at Estalagem da Serreta, now abandoned, that Marcelo Caetano received the American and French presidents, Nixon and Pompidou, at a summit to confront the economic crisis of the time.
+In the abandoned Serreta Inn, Marcelo Caetano received the American and French Presidents Nixon and Pompidou at a summit meeting to face the economic crisis of the time.

-Hours later, Richard Nixon was even more fortunate with the weather: he and his inseparable security adviser, Henry Kissinger, came down from Air Force One, greeted by a clear sky.
-Marcelo Caetano exulted with joy.
-For a long time a Portuguese head of government had not appeared at the height of world politics as in those three days, between December 12 and 14, 1971.
+Hours later, Richard Nixon was luckier with time: he and his inseparable security advisor Henry Kissinger came down from Air Force One and were greeted by a clear sky.
+Marcelo Caetano cheered with joy.
+For a long time, a Portuguese head of government did not appear in world politics as it did during the three days between December 12 and 14, 1971.

-Europe and America were grappling with a deep economic and financial crisis that experts did not hesitate to rate as the most serious since World War II.
-The public enemy number 1 of the international monetary system was inflation – a monster fueled by the astronomical expenses of the Vietnam War in the US, and the welfare state in the six Common Market countries (as was then known the European Economic Community, predecessor to the European Union) and in England, which would enter the EEC in January 1973.
+Europe and America were grappling with a deep economic and financial crisis that experts did not consider to be the most serious since World War II.
+The No. 1 public enemy of the international monetary system was inflation – a monster created by the astronomical cost of the Vietnam War in the US and the welfare state in the six Common Market countries (such as the European Economic Community, predecessor of the European Union) and in England which joined the EEC in January 1973

-To alleviate inflationary pressure, in August of that year Richard Nixon had abandoned the gold standard and, while preparing to devalue the dollar – which he did a few days after the Azores summit – tried to persuade European partners to value their currencies .
-But it was not easy.
-First he had to sell the idea to the French president.
-Georges Pompidou had succeeded only two years before General De Gaulle, who used the Common Market to show the world that France was leading Europe.
-For this reason, the old general repeatedly vetoed the British candidacy and took advantage of the political fragility of divided Germany.
-Pompidou opened the doors to England, but insisted on presenting France as the European “locomotive.”
+To ease inflationary pressures, Richard Nixon had abandoned the gold standard in August of that year and, when he got ready to devalue the dollar – which he did a few days after the Azores Summit – tried to persuade European partners to value their currencies .
+But it wasn’t easy.
+First he had to sell the idea to the French President.
+Georges Pompidou had only made it two years before General De Gaulle, who used the common market to show the world that France led Europe.
+For this reason, the old general has repeatedly rejected the British candidacy, taking advantage of the political fragility of divided Germany.
+Pompidou opened the doors to England but insisted on presenting France as a European “locomotive”.

-The Estado Novo had left the country “proudly alone,” as Salazar had said.
-But now, with the Azores summit, things were going to change … at least, Marcelo Caetano hoped so.
-The President of the Council arrived at Lajes airport at 12.40 on Sunday, 12.
-After the praxis compliments, he drove in a car parade to place of the summit: the Estalagem da Serreta (where Pompidou was housed) and the General Board of the District Of Angra do Heroísmo.
+The Estado Novo had “proudly left the country alone,” as Salazar had said.
+But now, with the Azores summit, things would change … at least, Marcelo Caetano hoped.
+The President of the Council arrived at Lajes airport at 12.40 p.m. on Sunday.
+After compliments of the exercise, he drove to the summit in a parade of cars: the Serreta Inn (where Pompidou was staying) and the board of directors of the district of Angra do Heroísmo.
 Nixon settled in the residence of the commander of the American base at Lajes.
-Marcelo Caetano stayed in the Capitães-Generais Palace, the official residence of the district governor.
-The Concorde with the French president arrived at 4:40 p.m., whipped by drops of water.
-The landing was not without mishaps: the plane even had a flat tire, but Pompidou landed without incident.
-The French delegation, which included Finance Minister (and future President of the Republic) Giscard d “Estaing and Minister of Foreign Affairs Maurice Schumann, followed immediately to the Estalagem da Serreta.
-Pompidou had a first conversation, of fifty minutes, with Marcelo Caetano.
+Marcelo Caetano stayed in the Capitães Generais Palace, the official residence of the district governor.
+The Concorde with the French President arrived at 4.40 p.m., lashed by drops of water.
+The landing was not without breakdowns: the plane even had a flat tire, but Pompidou landed without incident.
+The French delegation, which also included Finance Minister (and future President of the Republic) Giscard d’Estaing and Foreign Minister Maurice Schumann, immediately followed to the Serreta Inn.
+By then, after everyone had changed, they were wet to the bone – Pompidou had an initial conversation of fifty minutes with Marcelo Caetano.

-He returned to the airport in time to welcome Nixon.
-Air Force One landed at 9:45 p.m. – but the landing of the American president and the Boeing 707, was overshadowed by the star of the occasion: the Concorde who, within a short distance, dominated the runway .
+He returned shortly after the airport to greet Nixon.
+Air Force One landed at 9:45 p.m. – but the landing of the American President of the Boeing 707 in front of hundreds of journalists and despite the demonstration of the security apparatus was overshadowed by the star of the event: the Concorde, which dominated the runway a short distance away.

-The episode was the subject of a diplomatic arm of the government, according to Portuguese press secretary Pedro Feytor Pinto, in his memoir in Na Sombra do Poder: “The Americans did not want Concorde to be in Front of the airport, as President Nixon arrived at night, with direct transmission on all the televisions of the United States, it would be evidence of the American delay the spectacular presence of the French airplane.
-It is not easy to argue with Americans but they understood that the part of the base where the ceremonies were carried out was Portuguese and we would decide.
-Thus, the Concorde was very visible, as would be normal.
-“And it remained there until Tuesday, when, after the talks were over, Pompidou invited Caetano and Nixon for a guided tour of the interior of the world’s most modern passenger plane.
+The episode was the target of a diplomatic iron arm, with fists of income, those events that spice up the cinzentiso of these gatherings, as the then head of the press services of the Portuguese government, Pedro Feytor Pinto, recounts in his memoirs in the book In the Shadow of the Power: “The Americans did not want the Concorde to stand in front of the train station because when they reached President Nixon at night with direct broadcast to all television sets in the United States, it would delay the spectacular presence of the aircraft by the French.
+It’s not easy to argue with Americans, but they understood that the part of the base where the ceremonies were performed was Portuguese and we would decide.
+Thus the Concorde was very clearly visible as it would be normal.

-Nixon and Pompidou spoke during the days 13 and 14 of December.
-They did not reach an understanding about the future of the international monetary system, but they fixed needles for a new meeting, extended to the other five countries of the Common Market, to England, Canada and Japan (the Group of Ten), four days later at the Smithsonian Institution in Washington, which resulted in the Smithsonian Accords of December 18, 1971, and the inevitable devaluation of the dollar.
+Nixon and Pompidou talked a lot about the days of December 13th and 14th.
+They had no understanding of the future of the international monetary system, but they fixed needles for a new meeting that was extended to the other five countries in the Common Market, England, Canada and Japan (the Group of Ten), four days later at the Smithsonian Institution in Washington, which led to the Smithsonian Accords of December 18, 1971, and the inevitable devaluation of the dollar.

-Despite being under the spotlight at the Azores summit, the Portuguese authoritarian regime remained isolated.
-And in the Azores, the Estalagem da Serreta never returned to glorious days.
+Although the Portuguese authoritarian regime was in the spotlight at the summit of the Azores, it remained isolated.
+And in the Azores the Serreta inn never returned to glorious days.

-The Azores returned to the media spotlight around the world on March 16, 2003.
-Prime Minister Durão Barroso received US President George W. Bush, Spanish Prime Minister José María Aznar and the Prime Minister British Tony Blair at the Lajes base.
-The summit was intended to express the support of those three European leaders to the United States in the war sparked a few days later against the Iraqi dictator Saddam Hussein.
+On March 16, 2003, the Azores came back into the focus of the media.
+Prime Minister Durão Barroso then has the US President George W. Bush, the Spanish Prime Minister José María Aznar and the British Prime Minister Tony Blair at the Lajes base.
+The summit was intended to express the support of these three European leaders in the United States in the war that a few days later began against the Iraqi dictator Saddam Hussein.